riteshsolankee/deakin-project/text-detection-ctpn/README.md

 # Text Detection
-This code is taken from
-The code to changed to run with CPU
+This code is taken from https://github.com/eragonruan/text-detection-ctpn The code is changed to run with CPU

 # text-detection-ctpn